ChrisKurz/NCS-Tutorial/doc/NCS/README.md

 - [__Zephyr Logging with minimal Memory Footprint__](NCSv3.0.0/ZOS_logging_minimal.md) - This hands-on shows how to optimize memory footprint of Zephyr Logging.

+- [__User-defined Log Level KCONFIG__](NCSv3.0.0/ZOS_logging_userKconfig.md) - This practical examples shows how to use the KCONFIG Logging template to allow users to define Log Level via a user-define KCONFIG.

 ### Shell